alice-labs/plugin-woocommerce/readme.txt

 = 2.1.0 – 21/11/2022 =
 * Added: Brand New Live Chat
-* Added: Migration Process of new lite chat for existing user
+* Added: Migration process of new live chat for existing user
 * Improved: Compatible with WordPress 6.1
 * Improved: Compatible with WooCommerce 7.1
 * Fixed: Few minor bug fix